maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

 Considerations after producing the board:
  - One LED on the PCB might have been nice for testing bring-up.
- - A pad for PORTB0 to do clock testing (see CKOUT fuse bit).
+ - A pad for PORTB0 would have helped in clock testing (see CKOUT fuse bit).
  - The ATmega328PB that I took is not nicely supported by Arduino.
 It works, but an ATmega328P would have been easier.